-It is the RFC 2929 that take care of the question of classes.
-In addition to CH and HS classes and 256 classes that anyone can freely use them for "private use", the other 65,000 classes are not yet assigned classes, and may be assigned by "IETF consensus".
+It is the RFC 5395 that takes care of the question of classes.
+In addition to CH and HS classes and 256 classes that anyone can freely use them for "private use", the other 65,000 classes are not yet assigned classes, and may be assigned by what was formally called an "IETF consensus".and but now an "IETF review", term which is defined in RFC5226 as :

+"IETF Review" (Formerly called "IETF Consensus") New values are assigned only through RFCs that have been shepherded through the IESG( Internet Engineering Steering Group ) as AD-Sponsored or IETF WG Documents [RFC3932] [RFC3978].
+The intention is that the document and proposed assignment will be reviewed by the IESG and appropriate IETF WGs (or experts, if suitable working groups no longer exist) to ensure that the proposed assignment will not negatively impact interoperability or otherwise extend IETF protocols in an inappropriate or damaging manner.
+To ensure adequate community review, such documents are shepherded through the IESG as AD-sponsored (or WG) documents with an IETF Last Call.
 If IETF were to decide to block classes assignments to stifle competition, one could legitimately ask why the IETF, whose governance sphere is limited to the Internet, is entitled to assign a class to a network other than his own ie: the Internet.
 Under international public law, governance and arbitrage between networks should be the responsibility of an international organization such as the International Telecommunication Union, a situation that has been acknowledged by ICANN in its article 4 of incorporation: ICANN "shall operate [...] its activities in conformity with relevant principles of international law and applicable international conventions and local law" and "shall corporate as appropriate with relevant international organizations." -